lokinou/openvibe_to_gdf_tutorial/README.md

-The purpose of this tutorial is to show how to **convert your OpenViBE data files into universally available .edf files**.
+The purpose of this tutorial is to show how to **convert your OpenViBE data files into universally available .gdf files**.
 It might seems obvious for some, but for clueless users I believe this tutorial might help a bit.

 # What does it do?